 - In the Toot & Puddle episode Bye Bye Butterfly, Toot visits a park where the Monarch butterflies migrate to.
 It's easily one of the more spectacular scenes in the show.

 - Jimmy Two-Shoes: Heloise creates butterflies...that explode on contact.

-- Fluttershy out of My Little Pony: Friendship Is Magic has these as her 'cutie mark'; she's also saved by a lot of them when she ends up falling as a filly.
+- My Little Pony: Friendship Is Magic: Fluttershy has these as her 'cutie mark'; she's also saved by a swarm of them when she is knocked off a cloud and left in freefall.
 She's one of the kindest characters in the series as well.

 - Chuckie of Rugrats and Loopy in KaBlam!'s "Life With Loopy" both tried to become beautiful by turning into butterflies.

 - Down here in California is where the Monarchs migrate on their way down to Mexico.
 Some places are literally covered with them.